 - All relevant written or recorded statements,

-- Witness information, including their names and past statements they may introduce (the prosecution also has to inform the defense if their witnesses have any felony convictions, which the defense may use to impeach their credibility on the witness stand), and/or
+- Witness information, including their names and past statements (the prosecution also has to inform you if their witnesses have any felony convictions, which you may use to impeach their credibility on the witness stand), and/or

-- Exculpatory evidence, which is all the evidence the prosecution has which is favorable to the defendant.
+- Exculpatory evidence, which is all the evidence the prosecution has which is favorable to you.

-Sometimes the prosecution and/or defense refuse to give over certain evidence or disagree whether certain evidence is “relevant” enough to be used at trial.
-In these cases, they may ask the judge to intervene via a “pretrial motion” and determine whether the evidence may be produced.
+Sometimes the prosecution refuses to give over certain evidence.
+In these cases, they may ask the judge to intervene via a “pretrial motion” and determine whether the evidence must be produced.1

-A pretrial motion is a request by an attorney for the judge to make a decision on a specific procedural or evidentiary matter before the case proceeds to trial.
-Depending on the circumstances, attorneys may make motions orally in open court or submit them in writing.
+A pretrial motion is a request by you (or your attorney) asking the judge to make a decision on a specific procedural or evidentiary matter before the case proceeds to trial.
+Depending on the circumstances, you may make motions orally in open court or submit them in writing.

-A motion to dismiss is when a defense attorney asks the court to throw out some or all of the defendant’s charges.
-Just some reasons for filing a motion to dismiss may include:
+A motion to dismiss is when you ask the court to throw out some or all of your charges.
+Just some grounds for filing a motion to dismiss may include:

 - The statute of limitations to bring the criminal charge had expired,